HexmosTech/glee/README.md

 - Create and update posts with a single command
 - Support for syntax highlighting and Table of Contents
 - Collaborate with content writers in your team
+- Create various titles for your blog post
 - 100% Free and Open Source Software

 ## Watch Demo